 To cast this spell, you must first prepare a gem, reliquary, or some other ornamental container worth at least 500 gp, and suffuse it with your magic for one minute.
 So long as you have this Soul Container on your person, you can project your soul in and out of it as a focus (see Soul Container and Project Soul below).

-Soul Container.
 While your soul inhabits the container, you are aware of your surroundings as if you were in the container's space.
-You can't move or use reactions, and are immune to effects that do not target Undead and do not deal arcane, fel, holy, or shadow damage (although your container can be attacked as normal).
+You can't move or use reactions, and are immune to effects that do not target undead and do not deal magical damage.
+The container can be attacked as normal.

-The only action you can take while in your Soul Container is to project your soul up to 100 feet out of the container to do one of the following things:
+The only action you can take while in your soul container is to project your soul up to 100 feet out of the container to do one of the following things:

 Return to your living body

-Possess a Humanoid’s body within 100 feet.
-If you are not a Humanoid yourself, you can instead choose to possess a creature of the same creature type as yourself
+Possess a humanoid’s body within 100 feet.
+If you are not a humanoid yourself, you can instead choose to possess a creature of the same creature type as yourself

 If the container is destroyed or the spell ends prematurely by another means (such as the exorcism or dispel magic spells), your soul immediately returns to your body if it is within 100 feet of the container, otherwise you die.

 Project Soul.
-You can attempt to possess a target you can see (creatures warded by a Protection from Evil and Good or Magic Circle spells can't be possessed).
+You can attempt to possess a target you can see (creatures warded by a barrier ward, protection from evil and good, or magic circle spells can't be possessed).
 The target must make a Charisma saving throw.
 On a failure, your soul moves into the target's body, and the target's soul becomes trapped in your container.
 On a success, the target resists your efforts to possess it, and you can't attempt to possess it again for 24 hours.
 If you are targeted by the essence seal spell while projecting your soul (such as if there is a seal between you and the target), you must save against being entrapped by it.

 Once you successfully possess a creature's body, you control it.
-Your game Statistics are replaced by the Statistics of the creature though you retain your Alignment and your Intelligence, Wisdom, and Charisma scores.
+Your game statistics are replaced by the statistics of the creature though you retain your alignment and your intelligence, wisdom, and charisma scores.
 You retain the benefit of your own class features.
-If the target has any class levels, you can't use any of its Class Features.
+If the target has any class levels, you can't use any of its class features.

-Meanwhile, the possessed creature's soul can perceive from the container using its own Senses, but it can't move or take Actions at all, unless they also know how to cast the possession spell, in which case they may attempt to cast the spell on you (if you remain within range), and force you to return to your original body, ending the spell.
+Meanwhile, the possessed creature's soul can perceive from the container using its own senses, but it can't move or take actions at all, unless they also know how to cast the possession spell, in which case they may attempt to cast the spell, and possess another target or force you to return to your original body, ending the spell.

-An effect cannot target you independent of the possessed body unless the target both knows you are possessing it, and if the effect deals fel, holy, or shadow damage (and you take damage of those types only).
+An effect cannot target you independent of the possessed body unless the target both knows you are possessing it, and if the effect deals magical damage (and you take damage of those types only).
 For purposes of targeting you, your soul is treated as if an undead (and can be turned by effects that do that).